• Skip to primary navigation

 Veggies: Add other vegetables as you see fit such as red onion, sweet potatoes, butternut squash, etc.

 Olive oil: I prepare this recipe using an oil-free roasting method.
 Simply place a sheet of parchment paper on a baking sheet for non-stick baking.
-However feel free to toss your Brussels sprouts in a tablespoon of good quality olive oil before baking if desired.
+But go ahead and toss your Brussels sprouts in a tablespoon of good quality extra-virgin olive oil before baking if desired.

 Serving

-Toppings: Enjoy this dish is, or garnish with pecans and dried cranberries before serving.
+Toppings: Enjoy this dish is, or garnish with walnuts or pecans and dried cranberries before serving.
 I highly recommend both of these additions for taste and crunch!
+You could also include pomegranate seeds instead of the cranberries.

 Storing

 Store any leftovers in an airtight container in the refrigerator.
-We find they keep for about 2-3 days.
+I find they keep for about 2-3 days.
 Simply reheat in the microwave when ready to enjoy.

 For more inspiration, also browse all side dish recipes.